How To Bet On The Florida Derby In Kentucky | Sports Betting

 Florida Derby Betting in Kentucky with our Recommended Sports Betting Sites.

-The 2023 Florida Derby is the latest Kentucky Derby Trial race for horse racing fans to get stuck into as the build-up to the May 6 race builds-up by the week.
+The 2023 Florida Derby is the latest Kentucky Derby Trial race for horse racing fans to get stuck into as the build-up to the May 6 race continues by the week.

 Last year we saw the Saffie A Joseph Jr-trained White Abarrio win the Florida Derby, but he was later unplaced in the Kentucky Derby later that season.